ahnpj/soc-analyst-portfolio/labs/log-analysis/Lab01-python-log-parsing-and-security-analysis/Lab01-python-log-parsing-and-security-analysis.md

 <summary><b>(Click to expand)</b></summary>

 ## Objective
-Parse AWS CloudTrail logs for suspicious IAM actions like policy changes or trail deletion.
+For the final lab, I explored AWS CloudTrail logs, which record IAM activity.
+I wanted to parse AWS CloudTrail logs for suspicious IAM actions like policy changes or trail deletion.

 ## Creating the CloudTrail JSON

+Instead of using real logs, I created a small JSON array with actions like AttachUserPolicy and DeleteTrail—both of which could indicate risky or unauthorized changes.

 ```bash
 cat << 'EOF' > cloudtrail.json
 [